ashoror/Forker/README.md

 # Forker

-## A lightweight solution to work with multihreading.
+A lightweight solution to work with multithreading.

-## Forker allows synchronizing multiple concurrent and/or serial operations.
+Forker allows synchronizing multiple concurrent and/or serial operations.

-### How does it work?
+How does it work?
 ```swift
 // Forker works with OperationQueue, then first of all
 // we need to create an OperationQueue object